 The resulting case precedent may just open the door to mandatory jabs for common cancers, STDs and even ‘mental illness’ like anxiety and depression.

 Which brings me to another point I wish to make, one which echoes a post I made on HIV stats and scepticism, some time ago.
-Currently excess deaths in South Africa during the pandemic number some 250 000.
-That is less than 1 percent of our population, some 0.4% – 0.6% to be exact.
+Currently excess deaths in South Africa during the pandemic number some 250 000 with some 200 000 directly attributable to the pandemic.
+That is less than 1 percent of our population, some 0.33% to be exact.

 Are we about to dump individual liberty, personal freedom, Mandela’s permissive society in favour of an authoritarian state in which the president is for all intents and purposes, the parent of the people?
 Judging by the many pro-mandate articles appearing in the press over the past weeks, we are certainly in for a rough ride.